sudask/gnn_demo/README.md

 12.5
 Now the CompleteGNN to solve the full question is set.
 Just run main.py, you will get a loss curve and a figure.
 The potential approach proves good.
 Although the two grids generate two results in which one is better than the other, mixture of these two gives a lower loss averaged on all training data.
 0.001 is an appropriate learning rate for now.
 But I dont know whether the result itself is good -- will it outperform bilinear interpolation?

+12.18
+Changed the smaller grid to ensure that these two grids do not interlap.
+Modified the approach to use different grids.
+Intuitively, it gives a better result when use two grids to simulate.
+But in previous version, it was not the case.
+There was also no testing case with one grid and use observations, so when results appeared to be poor using two grids, we cannot figure out what's the problem from.